kavia-common/intelligent-chatbot-platform-2899-2908/company_chatbot_backend/README.md

 Ocean Professional themed backend providing:
 - Authentication (signup, token, me)
-- Chat with simple Agentic reasoning using RAG contexts
+- Chat with Agentic reasoning using RAG contexts and OpenAI LLM (fallback to heuristic if OpenAI not configured)
 - RAG document ingest and FAISS-like semantic search (with in-memory fallback)
 - PostgreSQL integration (SQLAlchemy) ready for persistence